SERVICES

 - Three full read-throughs of your manuscript;

-- Detailed analysis of issues with plot, characters, conflict, genre/tropes, dialogue, setting, and pacing;
+- Detailed analysis of issues with plot, characters, structure, setting, and genre/tropes;

-- A comprehensive editorial letter with a clear action plan and next steps; and
+- A detailed editorial letter with clear next steps; and

-- A 60-minute Zoom call to discuss the feedback.
+- A 60-minute call to discuss the feedback.

 Developmental editing does not include